Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Experiments

-\paragraph{Baselines}{In order to evaluate the quality of our model in long-term forecasting, we compare to the SOTA baselines presented in \cref{RelatedContent}: PatchTST, DLinear, DeepTime, AutoFormer, and Informer.
-We include the heuristic baseline Repeat, which repeats the last observed window to predict in the horizon.
-It should be noted that Repeat may perform well only when the look-back window coincides with the seasonality.
-Thus, the Repeat baseline should be seen as an indicative measure.
-For each dataset, we train the model on a given period and test it on new periods.
-We present in \cref{tab:forecast_time_shift_electricity} the forecasting results for a look-back window of length 512 and from standard horizons in long-term forecasting: $H \in \{96, 192, 336, 720\}$}.
+\paragraph{Baselines.} To evaluate the quality of our model in long-term forecasting, we compare it to the discrete baselines PatchTST \citep{PatchTST}, DLinear \citep{Dlinear}, AutoFormer \citep{AutoFormer}, and Informer \citep{Informer}.
+We also include continuous baselines DeepTime and Neural Process (NP).
+See \cref{baseline-forecast-training} for the baseline training procedure and hyperparameter selection.
+In \cref{tab:forecast_time_shift_electricity}, we present the forecasting results for standard horizons in long-term forecasting: $H \in \{96, 192, 336, 720\}$.
+The look-back window length is fixed to 512.

-\paragraph{Results} Our approach is in the top two across all datasets and horizons.
-We show that we are comparable to the current SOTA approach PatchTST with negligible differences.
-We observe that, despite comparable results between TimeFlow and the DLinear, DeepTime baselines for the 96, 192, and 336 time horizons, the difference becomes more significant when the longest horizon is considered.
-Also, AutoFormer and Informer perform poorly.
-To give an insight into these results, we provide a detailed analysis of their predictions in the supplementary material.
-The analysis reveals that while these methods produce reasonably accurate forecasts for the immediate horizon after the training period, they struggle to generalize effectively to unseen periods.

-\paragraph{Discussion}{The results show that our method consistently performs as well as the leading forecaster, PatchTST, in the setting with evenly distributed time steps.
-This achievement is significant as our continuous model can achieve the same level of performance as discrete methods within their specific setting.}

-\paragraph{New periods and new samples}{An important feature of our model is that it uses a shared architecture conditioned by a sample and a period specific vector, which does not directly model the interdependence between samples.
-Consequently, the trained forecaster for a particular set of samples can be re-used for new individuals across new periods by conditioning the trained architecture with a new code.
-Unlike Informer, AutoFormer or DLinear architectures, which directly model the relationships between samples, PatchTST considers the independence between channels, which enables it to generalize to new individuals.
-In the supplementary materials, we demonstrate that our architecture and PatchTST are both able to generalize to new samples, with no significant performance drop compared to the samples seen during training.}